AverageHelper/recorded-finance/server/README.md

 $ node .                     # Start the server in development mode
 ```

+Alternatively, if you want to try a local Vercel environment, run `npm start` instead of `node .`.

 I recommend using something like [PM2](https://pm2.keymetrics.io) to run the server properly.
 (Instructions coming soon™)

 ## Contributing